-At (insert school name here) we recognise that children sometimes display harmful behaviour themselves and that young people are at risk from harm not only from adults but from other children.
+At Billingborough Primary School we recognise that children sometimes display harmful behaviour themselves and that young people are at risk from harm not only from adults but from other children.
 We are also aware that even if there are no reports, it may still be happening.